 How to Freeze Fresh Produce

-If you don’t think you are going to get to your fresh produce in time, one of the best ways to preserve fruits and vegetables is to freeze them to use at a later date.
+Even if you have followed all of the steps above, there are times when life gets in the way.
+If you don’t think you are going to get to your fruits and vegetables in time, one of the best ways to store fresh produce is to freeze it to use at a later date.

 How to Freeze Vegetables